-With Thanksgiving happening this week I know everyone is busy planning out the final dishes they will serve, buying food, thawing out the turkey and making sure the house feels festive and warm.
+With Thanksgiving happening soon I know everyone is busy planning out the final dishes they will serve, buying food, thinking about the turkey and making sure the house feels festive and warm.
 But there’s one spot that can be overlooked in all the preparation for Thanksgiving; the kids’ table.

 Ideas for a Fun Kids’ Table For Thanksgiving